Born: Aug. 12, 1940

-Rod Bernard learned to play the guitar at age eight and had his first radio program between the ages of ten to twelve, singing Cajun and country while strumming his guitar in emulation of his musical hero, Hank Williams, Sr. His first band, "The Twisters" played for local functions.
-He helped to pioneer the musical genre known as "Swamp Pop" with Bobby Charles, Johnnie Allan, Tommy McLain, and Warren Storm.
+Rod Bernard learned to play the guitar at age eight and had his first radio program around the time he was eleven.
+He sang Cajun and country songs while strumming his guitar to emulate his musical hero, Hank Williams, Sr. His first band, "The Twisters," played for local functions.
+Bernard helped to pioneer the musical genre known as "Swamp Pop" with Bobby Charles, Johnnie Allan, Tommy McLain, and Warren Storm.